andrebergvind/Cyclistic-bike-share-analysis/README.md

 Based on the analysis, Cyclistic can increase annual memberships by:

-1. **Target Marketing by Ride Behavior**
+1. **Offer a Variety of Membership Types**
-   - Identify casual users with frequent weekend usage or long-duration rides.
+   - Target tourists and other leisure riders promoting weekend or week memberships
-   - Offer targeted promotions highlighting the benefits of annual membership for leisure rides.
+   - Introduce flexible membership options to appeal to different rider segments, such as weekend-only passes, 1-week tourist memberships, or short-term trial memberships

-2. **Offer a Variety of Membership Types**
+2. **Target Marketing by Ride Behavior**
-   - Target tourists promoting weekend or week memberships.
+   - Identify casual users with frequent weekend usage or long-duration rides
-   - Target locals promoting shorter, seasonal memberships.
+   - Tailor messaging to highlight benefits that resonate with these behaviors, for example, “Unlimited weekend rides with a membership”

 3. **Localized Engagement**
-   - Focus on recreational and tourist-heavy areas for membership campaigns.
+   - Focus on recreational and tourist-heavy areas for membership campaigns
-   - Place advertisements or QR code offers at popular casual start stations to capture new members.
+   - Place advertisements or QR code offers at popular casual start stations to capture new members